mdn/browser-compat-data/schemas/browsers-schema.md

 ### `releases`

-The `releases` object contains data regarding the browsers' releases, using the version number as the index for each entry within.
+The `releases` array contains data regarding the browsers' releases, ordered by version.
 A release object contains the following properties:

+- A mandatory `version` property indicating the version of the release.

 - A mandatory `status` property indicating where in the lifetime cycle this release is in.
 It's an enum accepting these values: